 Real nappies are a much more environmentally friendly and cost-effective alternative to disposable nappies.

-You can apply for a £54.15 subsidy from your local council to purchase and test real nappies – they are easier than you think!
+You can apply for a nappy voucher worth up to £70, from your local council to purchase and test real nappies – they are easier than you think!

 What is it like using real nappies?